 UNDP's actions and programmes are defined in its Country Programme Action Plan (CPAP) which is prepared between UNDP and the Government of Nepal.
 The CPAP is based on the broader United Nations Development Assistance Framework (UNDAF).
 UNDP's current CPAP (2013-2017) is based upon UNDAF 2012-2017.

 What do we want to accomplish?

-Currently the overarching priority of our work in Nepal is to help the Government and its people build a lasting peace and achieve the Millennium Development Goals (MDGs) by:
+Currently the overarching priority of our work in Nepal is to help the Government and its people build a lasting peace and achieve the Sustainable Development Goals (SDGs) by:

 - Strengthening governance institutions from community to national Government levels;

 - Improving the policy environment and planning capabilities;